Metric-Free Individual Fairness in Online Learning: Generalization

 \section{Generalization}

 We observe that until this point, all of our results apply to the more general setting where individuals arrive in any adversarial fashion.
-In order to argue about generalization, in this section, we will assume the existence of an (unknown) data distribution from which individual arrivals are drawn: $\{\{(x^\round_\subRound,y^\round_\subRound)\}_{\subRound=1}^{\totalSubRound}\}_{\round=1}^{\totalRound}\sim_{i.i.d.} {\cD}^{\totalRound\totalSubRound}$.
+In order to argue about generalization, in this section, we will assume the existence of an (unknown) data distribution from which individual arrivals are drawn:

-In spite of the data being drawn i.i.d., there are two technical challenges in establishing a generalization guarantee: (1) the assumed fairness feedback from the auditor at each round is limited to indicating the existence of a single fairness violation, which itself may only pertain to the policy deployed in that specific round\footnote{If the deployed policy $\pi^t$ is reported to have an $\alpha$-fairness violation on pair $x,x'$ at round $t$, it provides no information regarding the existence of an $\alpha$-fairness violation on $x,x'$ by any policy $\pi\in\Delta\cH$ for which $\vert\pi(x)-\pi(x')\vert < \vert\pi^t(x)-\pi^t(x')\vert$.
-This is as opposed to assuming significantly stronger forms of fairness feedback, as in by asking the auditor more demanding, numerical queries - e.g. ``What is the exact magnitude of the fairness violation by the deployed policy?'' - for which the auditor's answer can be applied to measure the fairness level of all policies in $\Delta\cH$.
-We note, however, that such numerical queries are more difficult for a human auditor to answer, which is also the case for asking the auditor to detect all fairness violations on a given set of individuals.}, and (2) both the deployed policies and the auditor are adaptive over rounds.
-To overcome these challenges, we will draw a connection between the established regret guarantees in Section \ref{sec:noregret} and the learner's distributional accuracy and fairness guarantees.
-In particular, we will analyze the generalization bounds for the average policy over rounds.
+In spite of the data being drawn i.i.d., there are two main technical challenges in establishing generalization guarantee: (1) the auditor's fairness feedback at each round is limited to only incorporate reported fairness violations (as opposed to stronger forms of feedback of, for example, the distances between arriving individuals, etc.), where it only entails a single fairness violation with regards to the policy deployed in that round, and (2) both the deployed policies and the auditor are adaptive over rounds.
+To overcome these challenges, we will draw a connection between our established regret guarantees in Section \ref{sec:noregret} and the learner's distributional accuracy and fairness guarantees.

+As formerly discussed in Section \ref{sec:introduction}, such strategies of leveraging regret guarantees to prove distributional bounds are known in the online learning literature as online to batch conversion schemes (see, e.g. \cite{CesaBianchi04,HelmboldWarmuth}).
+As we will see next, while accuracy generalization follows from standard such arguments, the fairness generalization bound we wish to establish does not, and will require a more elaborate technique.